 Shared Nodes: Cost-Effective Entry Point

-Shared nodes in blockchain represent the most economical approach to blockchain node deployment, where multiple clients or applications utilize the same infrastructure resources.
+Shared nodes in blockchain represent the most economical approach to blockchain node deployment, where multiple clients or applications use the same infrastructure resources.

 Key Characteristics: